LautaroJayat/data-structures-and-algorithms-in-c/05_hash_table_separate_chaining/readme.md

 ### Creating a hash table

-As we [presented above](#defining-interfaces), our hash table is just a struct contianing an array of pointers to linked lists, and two numbers: one to keep track uf the elements stored and the other to know the array capacity.
+As we presented above in the section on [defining interfaces](#defining-interfaces), our hash table is implemented as a struct that contains an array of pointers to linked lists, along with two numbers: one to keep track of the elements stored and the other to indicate the array capacity.

-Making an instance of this struct is pretty simple, we just provide a number representing a the desired capacity, attempt to allocate all memory needed, and set the defaults as in the following example:
+Creating an instance of this struct is straightforward.
+We provide a number representing the desired capacity, attempt to allocate the necessary memory, and set the defaults as shown in the following example:

 ```c
 // we return a pointer to the hash table